gowthamrajk/SQL-Tutorials/README.md

 - These commands can be classified into the following groups based on their nature −

 ## DDL - Data Definition Language 😀

+### CREATE
+- Creates a new table, a view of a table, or other object in the database.

+### ALTER
+- Modifies an existing database object, such as a table.

+### DROP
+- Deletes an entire table, a view of a table or other objects in the database.